toddbri/RaspberryPi-Touch-Screen-UI-Framework/README.md

 ###   4. Input Objects.

-Input objects can be created and added to any page.
+Input objects can be created and added to pages.
 The currently supported input objects are:

 * Green Round Button
 * Yellow Round Button